Coming to an understanding…

 Arrival Official Trailer 1 (2016) – Amy Adams Movie, Movieclips Trailers and photos by Paramount Pictures

-Arrival (2016) is narrated at times during the film by leading lady, Amy Adams as Dr Louise Banks.
-We see short scenes of Louise with her baby, and feel the presence of Louise’s husband.
+Arrival (2016) is narrated during the film by the leading lady, Amy Adams as Dr Louise Banks.
+We see short scenes of Louise with her baby and feel the presence of Louise’s husband.
 The baby grows up to be a feisty wee girl, we see loving scenes of mother and daughter, then they are both in hospital and the daughter sadly dies of cancer.
 With Louise leaving the hospital alone.

 She then cut to Louise’s life as a linguist lecturer living alone in a lakeside home.
-One day on the urging of her class, she switches on the television news to find the news that unidentified pod shaped objects have appeared in twelve countries across the globe.
+One day at the urging of her class, she switches on the television news to find the news that unidentified pod-shaped objects have appeared in twelve countries across the globe.
 The countries’ inhabitants are unaware that the governments have made contact with the beings inside these vehicles.

 This is so they can interact successfully.
-The military dismiss this idea.
+The military dismisses this idea.
 However later that night a chopper landS, and the military ask her to join them leaving her lakeside home, with them accepting her conditions.
-En route she meets Ian Donnelly (Jeremy Renner), a gruff but kindly physicist – also roped in to assist the army – who she builds a rapport with.
+En route she meets Ian Donnelly (Jeremy Renner), a gruff but kindly physicist – also roped in to assist the army – with who she builds a rapport.

 The aliens communicate using their star-shaped hands to write symbols.
 She independently communicates with the aliens visible behind a glass screen, and they build a mutually understandable written vocabulary between them.
 Fueled by her work and enthusiasm, Ian joins her in this.
 She begins to get visions of her daughter which relate to her work and relationship with her husband who she is separated from.

-Meanwhile all cities become worried when on answering about their intentions, the aliens write ambiguous phrase “Use Weapon”.. leading to China influencing the other countries involved in believing this is threat rather than a different more palatable translation.
-Louise, however sees more possible ways to translate these words… while the Chinese prepare to attack the Chinese based spacecraft.
+Meanwhile, there is much concern worldwide when on answering about their intentions, the aliens write the ambiguous phrase “Use Weapon”.. leading to China influencing the other countries involved in believing this is a threat rather than a different more palatable translation.
+Louise, however, sees more possible ways to translate these words… while the Chinese prepare to attack the Chinese based spacecraft.

 The film was based on an award-winning story, The Story of Your Life by Ted Chiang.
-Chiang was reportedly impressed by his story interpreted to the big screen with a few minor yet significant changes.
-Imdb quotes him saying:
+Chiang was reportedly impressed by his story interpreted on the big screen with a few minor yet significant changes.
+IMDb quotes him saying:

 “I think it’s that rarest of the rare in that it’s both a good movie and a good adaptation… And when you consider the track record of adaptations of written science fiction, that’s almost literally a miracle.”

-This story tells more about a person involved a sci-fi situation, so we feel more interest in Louise’s individual story, rather than a clichéd alien invasion movie full of human stereotypes.
+This story tells more about a person involved in a sci-fi situation, so we feel more interested and invested in Louise’s individual story, rather than a clichéd alien invasion movie full of human stereotypes.

-Also it was a nice change of the usual story line, where a vision of understanding was given to the aliens and then a relationship and rapport was built between alien and human.
-This was played effectively, in a simple and effective scenes rather than a clichéd montage.
+Also, it was a nice change from the usual storyline, where a vision of understanding was given to the aliens and then a relationship and rapport were built between alien and human.
+This was played effectively, in simple and effective scenes rather than a clichéd montage.
 And could almost be like a metaphor for the current understanding of other countries to clarify communications, so they are understood by all rather than one country’s perception of the truth.

 Renner is wonderful too in his all too small role – adding a small dash of humour into proceedings as he did in Captain America’s Civil War (2016) – but it would have been nice to see his character develop more, and see more of his part in the work with the aliens.
 I felt he was a bit underused but this may have been as the story was more focused on Louise.